 Neuropsychology is a specialized sub-field of clinical psychology that seeks to better understand how the brain impacts thinking, learning, mood and behavior.
-The neuropsychological evaluation objectively and scientifically allows for determination of an individual's cognitive strengths and weaknesses.
-Through analysis of psychological, educational or neurobehavioral patterns, the Neuropsychologist can make recommendations for care and treatment planning, giving parents, health care or legal professionals, educational specialist or school districts the tools needed to optimize success.
+The neuropsychological evaluation objectively and scientifically allows us to determine an individual's cognitive strengths and weaknesses.
+Through analysis of psychological, educational and neurobehavioral patterns, the Neuropsychologist can make recommendations for care and treatment planning.
+This gives parents, health care or legal professionals, educational specialists and school districts the tools needed to optimize success.
 Neuropsychology integrates neurology and psychology into one field.

 WHY CHOOSE A BOARD-CERTIFIED NEUROPSYCHOLOGIST?

-It is important to seek out a Board Certified Neuropsychologist; this doctor has completed a Ph.D., supplemental training including a two-year postdoctoral fellowship, and passed the rigorous board certification procedure.
-Board certification includes (1) credential verification and review, (2) a written examination, (2) preparation, submission, and defense of sample cases and (3) a multi-component oral examination.
+It is important to seek out a Board Certified Neuropsychologist; this individual has obtained their doctorate, undergone supplemental training including a two-year postdoctoral fellowship, and passed the rigorous board certification procedure.
+Board certification includes (1) credential verification and review, (2) a written examination, (3) submission of prior work samples and (4) a multi-component oral examination.
 The board certification procedure is overseen by the American Board of Professional Psychology (ABPP).
-To ensure the Neuropsychologist you have chosen has the appropriate level of expertise and meets the highest standards of the profession, look for the letters "ABPP" or "ABCN" (ABPP-CN) after a Neuropsychologist's name.
+To ensure the Neuropsychologist you have chosen has the appropriate level of expertise and meets the highest standards of the profession, look for the letters "ABPP-CN" after a Neuropsychologist's name.
 Both NPANJ doctors are board-certified.

 OUR APPROACH TO THE NEUROPSYCHOLOGICAL EVALUATION